MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/20-Congratulations.md

 ## Clean Up Azure Resources

-Cleanup your Azure resources to avoid additional charges to your account.
+Cleanup your Azure resources to avoid more charges to your account.
 Go to the Azure portal and delete the following resources:

 - Azure AI Search resource
 - Azure Storage resource